ChadLefort/UnderbellyBuddy/README.md

 # Underbelly Buddy

+Available to download on Curse by clicking [https://mods.curse.com/addons/wow/257332-underbelly-buddy](here) or via the [https://www.curse.com/](Curse client).
+You can also check out this project on [https://wow.curseforge.com/projects/underbelly-buddy](CurseForge).

 ### About

 A World of Wacraft addon that tracks the time of the hired guard buff obtainable in the Underbelly of Dalaran.